 As the human resource and change management teams in every organization are making provisions to ensure that employees are connected, engaged, and reassured in difficult times, one of the most undervalued and heavily burdened teams is the IT team.
 IT departments across all organizations are under tremendous pressure to not just facilitate infrastructure for remote working but also to make sure that it is up and running for productive outcomes when they themselves are working from home.
 The IT departments have to mitigate several challenges that are ushered in by ‘working from home’, make sure that the employees can extend uninterrupted productivity from home networks, the security of the corporate data is undeterred and there are shorter downtimes.

 While organizations might have a number of productivity mapping tools, remote working technologies, and communication channels in place, what makes it easy for the offshore IT teams is to bring all the devices used for ‘remote working’ under one comprehensive umbrella to maintain end-to-end security.
 And a remote device management solution is the obvious answer.

-But as the IT teams try to facilitate this giant shift, they cannot be possibly beating their head around a mobile device management solution that is complex, loaded with overwhelming features and a platform with a huge learning curve.
-They need a solution that is quick and easy to set up and yet packed with all the features that need to make the wfh exercise smooth and effective.
+But as the IT teams try to facilitate this giant shift, they cannot be possibly beating their head around a mobile device management solution & mobile application development services that are complex, loaded with overwhelming features, and a platform with a huge learning curve.
+They need a solution that is quick and easy to set up and yet packed with all the features that need to make the WFH exercise smooth and effective.
 And this is where Scalefusion MDM steps in.